1 Year | 9 weekends | Create, cultivate, elevate.

 Payable in 3 instalments.

-The fee includes tuition, your materials during the workshops and professional seminars to plan next steps.
+The fee includes tuition, your materials during the workshops and a professional seminar to plan next steps.

 The Application Process

-Applications for the Porthmeor Programme 2021 open from August 2020.
+Applications for the Porthmeor Programme 2021 are open now.

 To apply, please send us up to five images of your work and no more than five hundred words explaining why you will benefit from joining the programme now, your ability to commit to making between sessions and what you would hope to gain.
 If you are short listed by the selection panel, we will then be in touch to have a chat via Zoom, so we can get a better feel for how it might work for you.
 For more information please contact us on 01736 797180 or email@example.com. subject: Porthmeor Programme